|

-Aerial Fumigation over Illicit Crops Is Most Certainly Dangerous —Approaching the Issue—
+Aerial Fumigation of Illicit Crops Is Most Certainly Dangerous —Approaching the Issue—

 Elsa Nivia - Rapalmira[*]